jkic2023github/achievingadulthood.com/_posts/2023-09-21-navigating-high-priced-homes-and-mortgage-rates.md

 author: jake
 categories: [ mortgage, finance ]
 image: assets/images/2.jpg
+featured: false
+description: "Blog article about what to do when houses or homes are priced high and mortgage rates are high."
 ---
 When houses are overpriced and mortgage rates are high, consider these strategies: